Upton train ambush: Aftermath

 The Upton ambush was part of what Tom Barry described as "twelve dark days" for the 3rd Cork Brigade of the IRA.
 Between 4 February and 16 February, eleven members of the Brigade were killed.
-One was shot dead by British troops when they raided a safehouse on the 4th, another died in an accidental shooting on the 7th, two more (the Coffey brothers) were assassinated in their beds on the 14th by Black and Tans or Auxiliaries, three died at Upton on the 15th and four were killed on the 16th when they were arrested by the Essex Regiment in Kilbrittain while digging a trench and shot dead.
+Hurley was shot dead by British troops when they raided a safehouse on the 4th, another died in an accidental shooting on the 7th, two more (the Coffey brothers) were killed in their beds on the 14th by Black and Tans or Auxiliaries, three died at Upton on the 15th and four were killed on the 16th when they were arrested by the Essex Regiment in Kilbrittain while digging a trench and shot dead.
+Barry remembered that the failure of the attack "seared [Hurley]" and that he "mourned deeply for his dead comrades of the Upton train attack and for the dead civilians".

 Of the eleven dead, only those at Upton were killed in combat.

 The Upton attack also highlighted the dangers, and particularly the risk to civilians, of attacking trains carrying troops.
 Only a month later at the Headford Ambush in neighbouring County Kerry, an IRA column successfully attacked a train-load of troops, but again, there were civilian casualties alongside the IRA and British Army losses.
 One of the three men captured by the British at Upton is reported to have given information leading to the Third Cork Brigade's main column of over 100 fighters almost being encircled at the Crossbarry Ambush.
 Hurley himself was killed in this action.

 The Upton ambush was the subject of a popular 1960s Irish ballad titled "The Lonely Woods of Upton".